firedancer-io/firedancer/book/api/websocket.md

 lead up to our next leader slot.
 If we are currently in a leader slot but have not completed it, this includes transactions acquired and dropped during the leader slot.
 The values are reset to zero when the leader slot completes and begin counting up again.
+The slot number is always ULONG_MAX (18446744073709551615) for live txn_info.

 ##### On-demand query